Temporal Graph Pattern Machine: Introduction

 Motivated by these insights, we propose \textbf{Temporal Graph Pattern Machine (TGPM)}, a pattern-centric modeling framework that explicitly treats evolving patterns as the primary modeling target.
 Instead of learning task-specific representations tied to individual nodes or events, TGPM aims to capture generalizable temporal evolution mechanisms from temporal graphs.
 To this end, we design a modeling paradigm in which temporal contexts are represented as sequences of evolving patterns that jointly encode structural relationships, historical dependencies, and temporal information (C1).
 TGPM is trained using self-supervised objectives that encourage the model to capture temporal dependencies at multiple time scales (C2) and to explicitly reason about future event timing (C3).
 As a result, the learned representations support robust generalization across different tasks, time periods, and graph domains.

-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Pattern-centric modeling paradigm.} We propose a pattern-centric perspective for temporal graph learning that explicitly targets the modeling of evolving patterns governing system dynamics.
-This paradigm aims to capture generalizable temporal evolution regularities across different graphs, tasks, and time periods.

-\item \textbf{Temporal Graph Pattern Machine (TGPM).} We introduce TGPM, a new temporal graph modeling framework that represents temporal contexts as sequences of interaction patterns constructed via temporally biased random walks and encodes them using a Transformer-based architecture.
-TGPM is trained with self-supervised objectives that jointly model multi-scale temporal dependencies and future event timing, enabling the learning of generalizable representations.
+Our main contributions are summarized as follows: (1) \textbf{Pattern-centric modeling paradigm.} We propose a pattern-centric perspective for temporal graph learning that explicitly targets the modeling of evolving patterns governing system dynamics.
+This paradigm aims to capture generalizable temporal evolution regularities across different graphs, tasks, and time periods; (2) \textbf{Temporal Graph Pattern Machine (TGPM).} We introduce TGPM, a new temporal graph modeling framework that represents temporal contexts as sequences of interaction patterns constructed via temporally biased random walks and encodes them using a Transformer-based architecture.
+TGPM is trained with self-supervised objectives that jointly model multi-scale temporal dependencies and future event timing, enabling the learning of generalizable representations; (3) \textbf{Extensive empirical evaluation.} We conduct comprehensive experiments on temporal link prediction and temporal node classification over multiple real-world temporal graph benchmarks.
+The results demonstrate that TGPM consistently achieves the best overall average ranking and exhibits robust generalization across different scenarios.